Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Acknowledgements

-The author is grateful to Naomichi Hatano for fruitful discussions and for carefully proofreading the manuscript.
-The author also thanks Yue-Zhou Li and Hongchao Li for their valuable comments.
-Cheng Shang is supported by the China Scholarship Council and the Japanese Government (Monbukagakusho-MEXT) Scholarship under Grant No. 211501.
+C. Shang is grateful to Naomichi Hatano for fruitful discussions and for carefully proofreading the manuscript.
+C. Shang also thanks Yue-Zhou Li and Hongchao Li for their valuable comments.
+H. Z. Shen was supported by the Science and Technology Development Plan Project of Jilin Province (Grant No.~20250102007JC), and the National Natural Science Foundation of China under Grant No.~12274064.
+C. Shang acknowledges financial support from the China Scholarship Council, the Japanese Government (Monbukagakusho-MEXT) Scholarship (Grant No.~211501), the RIKEN Junior Research Associate Program, and the Hakubi Projects of RIKEN.
+Additionally, we sincerely thank the referees for their careful review and constructive comments, which have significantly improved our work.